google-deepmind/mujoco/doc/XMLreference.rst

 .. _equality-connect-anchor:

-:at:`anchor`: :at-val:`real(3), required`
+:at:`anchor`: :at-val:`real(3), optional`
-   Coordinates of the 3D anchor point where the two bodies are connected.
-In the compiled mjModel the anchor is stored twice, relative to the local frame of each body.
-At runtime this yields two global points computed by forward kinematics; the constraint solver pushes these points towards each other.
-In the MJCF model however only one point is given.
-We assume that the equality constraint is exactly satisfied in the configuration in which the model is defined (this applies to all other constraint types as well).
-The compiler uses the single anchor specified in the MJCF model to compute the two body-relative anchor points in mjModel.
-Specified relative to the local coordinate frame of the *first* body.
+   Coordinates of the 3D anchor point where the two bodies are connected, in the local coordinate frame of :at:`body1`.
+   The constraint is assumed to be satisfied in the configuration in which the model is defined, which lets the compiler compute the associated anchor point for :at:`body2`.

+.. _equality-connect-site1:

+:at:`site1`: :at-val:`string, optional`
+   Name of a site belonging to the first body participating in the constraint.
+When specified, :at:`site2` must also be specified.
+The (:at:`site1`, :at:`site2`) specification is a more flexible alternative to the (:at:`body1`, :at:`anchor`) specification, and is different in two ways.
+First, the sites are not required to overlap at the default configuration; if they do not overlap then the sites will "snap together" at the beginning of the simulation.
+Second, changing the site positions in ``mjModel.site_pos`` at runtime will correctly change the position of the constraint (i.e. the content of ``mjModel.eq_data`` has no effect when this semantic is used).

+.. _equality-connect-site2:

+:at:`site2`: :at-val:`string, optional`
+   Name of a site belonging to the second body participating in the constraint.
+When specified, :at:`site1` must also be specified.
+See the :ref:`site1<equality-connect-site1>` description for more details.

 .. _equality-weld: